 As with the other career paths we’ve discussed in this article, becoming a dietician can lead to a number of rewarding positions.
 You could help design the menus for public institutions, teach classes in basic nutrition, teach children how to love healthy food, mentor individuals, create educational materials or public information campaigns, or even work with a sports team to maximize the athletes’ food intake.

 Naturally, these careers are just a few out of the many ways there are to impact future generations.
 One good piece of advice for a mom looking to get an education and re-enter the workforce is to find something you really enjoy and are passionate about, and then seek out opportunity to turn that passion into a career.
+For example, if you’re passionate towards computers and websites, you can learn more about becoming a web designer.

 Are you considering going back to school when your children are older?
 What career would you choose, if you could do anything at all?
 Leave a comment below and start a conversation!